This Week in Petroleum History, October 8 to October 14

 Pure Oil Company’s Jarman No. 1 discovery well initially produced 3,500 barrels of oil a day.
 By April 1930, the Van oilfield was producing 20,000 barrels of oil a day.

-Two 10-inch pipelines connected the field to refineries, one to the Pure refinery at Beaumont and the second, operated by Humble Oil, to a Standard Oil pipeline and Baton Rouge refinery, according to the Texas State Historical Association (TSHA) Handbook of Texas Online.
+Two pipelines connected the field to refineries, one to the Pure refinery at Beaumont and the second to a Standard Oil Baton Rouge refinery, according to the Texas State Historical Association (TSHA).
 Oil companies also operating in the Van field adopted advanced production techniques.

 Recommended Reading (October 9): The Prize: The Epic Quest for Oil, Money & Power (2008); Arizona Rocks & Minerals: A Field Guide to the Grand Canyon State (2010); History of the Pure Oil Company: 1914 to 1941 (1941); The History of the Standard Oil Company: All Volumes (2015).